lanylow/rbxfpsunlocker-osx/README.md

 The first Roblox FPS unlocker for macOS.
 This has been tested and works both on Intel-based Macs and on M1 Macs using Rosetta 2.
 A new user interface is now available in the [ui branch](https://github.com/lanylow/rbxfpsunlocker-osx/tree/ui) of this repository.

+## Issues ⚠️

+**When creating an issue, please specify which version the issue occurs in (console / ui).
+All issues without this information will be ignored starting from 12th October 2022.**

 ## Setup

 **If this setup is a bit too complicated and you want to use a user interface instead, go to the [ui branch](https://github.com/lanylow/rbxfpsunlocker-osx/tree/ui) instead.**